Sep 26 2025

 Another album that's almost difficult to comment on 'cause it's so deeply embedded in my conscience.
 Listened to a million times and love every second of it.
 Upon re-listen after many years, this album still flies by so quickly, constituting the only "fault" of this album: it's so fucking good that it never lasts long enough.
 I was already on Polly and I'm like "wait wait, we can't already be most halfway through!
 It's been like 5 minutes!"

-Incredible how this album front loads all the singles on side one, keeps the deep cuts on the second, and neither side is better or stronger or more energetic than the other (that said, the tracks in the second side hit so damn good, holy shit: Drain You, On A Plane).
+Incredible how this album front loads all the singles on side one, keeps the deep cuts on the second, and neither side is better or stronger or more energetic than the other (that said, the tracks in the second side hit so damn good, holy shit: Drain You, On A Plain).
 This album just keeps feeding you with goodies the whole way through, and like I said, the only drawback is it's all over too soon.
 Gotta go back to the front and start the smorgasbord all over again, which I've done many, many times.

 5